uapi-group/specifications/specs/boot_loader_specification.md

     locations for boot loader menu entries.
 This partition must be located on the same disk as the ESP.

-There may be at most one partition of each of the types listed above on the same disk.
+Each partition type mentioned above can be present only once on the same disk.

 **Note:** _These partitions are **shared** among all OS installations on the same disk.
 Instead of maintaining one boot partition per installed OS (as